dluccajose/backpack-import/README.md

 ]);
 ```

-## Advanced options
+#### Advanced options
-For more complicate operations, you can provide additional options:
+For more complex operations, you can provide additional options to a field:

 ```
 $this->backpackImport->setImportColumnMapping([